Gagan-2005/IIIT/README.md

 - Core libraries: Hugging Face, PyTorch, scikit-learn, librosa, Gradio
 - Institution: Hyderabad Institute of Technology and Management

 ## License

-This project is licensed under the MIT License.
-See `LICENSE`.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.